LeoWuVinci/agar.io-bot/README.md

 See the latest bot in action as well as development while streaming at http://nomday.com/lio

+## Purpose
+The purpose of this bot is to explore decision-making based on statistics instead of hard-coded rules.
+This is not a bot to enhance normal gameplay.
+There's also no team-related features.
+Considerations should be fairly simple and not need to consider more than one other organism at a time.
+This effectly excludes any "advance" strategies.
+The code is designed to be
+"forked" easily so everything is kept at the bare necessities.
+If you want to (for example) create a better pathfinder, forking the code would be the best choice.

 ## How to install from GitHub
 https://youtu.be/fEVX4xmEn4s